shexjs/shex.js/test/shex-on-shex/README.md

-# Shapes For Clinical Decision Support
+# ShEx For Clinical Decision Support

 Given a [manifest](manifest.json) with
 * a **[subscription schema](manifest.json#L4)** ([file](neonatology-subscription.shex)) and